 Unlike capital regulation, which has received extensive academic scrutiny, liquidity regulation is new and has run ahead of research (Diamond and Kashyap, 2016).
 The idea of the LCR builds on traditional liquidity "coverage ratio" methodologies used internally by banks.
 However, there is a lack of consensus on whether such a regulatory design is optimal.
-A key question often raised in the policy debate is whether this liquidity regulation can negatively affect other bank functions such as credit provision.
+A key question often raised in the policy debate is whether this liquidity regulation can negatively affect other bank functions such as credit provision.2

 This paper sheds light on this question using insights from public interest theory (Pigou, 1932; Weitzman, 1974; Laffont and Tirole, 1993; Dewatripont and Tirole, 1994).
 First, we show that the current LCR rule can improve the unregulated equilibrium but also has distortionary effects.
-The key insight is that the mandated liquidity buffer serves a dual role, first as an implicit tax on liquidity transformation and second as a costly mitigator of liquidity risks.
-As a result, the LCR rule cannot simultaneously achieve the first-best liquidity and lending.
-Moreover, the distortion worsens when heterogeneous intermediaries are not subject to the same liquidity rule and when the demand for liquidity is uncertain.
+The key insight is that the mandated liquidity buffer serves a dual role, first as an implicit tax on liquidity transformation and second as a costly mitigator

-See "Basel III: The liquidity coverage ratio and liquidity risk monitoring tools," Basel Committee on Banking Supervision, 2013.
+1See "Basel III: The liquidity coverage ratio and liquidity risk monitoring tools," Basel Committee on Banking Supervision, 2013.